 Located in the John S. Toll Science Center, Psychology Department facilities include classrooms, labs and offices.
 These outstanding facilities provide exciting teaching and research opportunities for students.

 - A psychometric assessment laboratory

-- A clinical observation suite
+- A clinical and developmental observation suite

 - A computer-driven operant conditioning laboratory

 - A 32-channel topographic electroencephalography (EEG) laboratory

 - A state of the art eye gaze tracking lab

 - A transcranial doppler lab for measuring blood flow in the brain

 - A biopsychology laboratory